-a.
+- a.
 Reactivity.
-Fine aggregate and coarse aggregates to be used in all concrete shall have been tested separately within six months of the project in accordance with ASTM C1260.
-Test results shall be submitted to the Engineer.
-The aggregate shall be considered innocuous if the expansion of test specimens, tested in accordance with ASTM C1260, does not exceed 0.08% at 14 days (16 days from casting).
-If the expansion either or both test specimen is greater than 0.08% at 14 days, but less than 0.20%, a minimum of 25% of Type F fly ash, or between 40% and 55% of slag cement shall be used in the concrete mix.
+Test Ffine aggregate and coarse aggregates to be used in all concrete shall have been tested separately within six months of the project in accordance with ASTM C1260, or test within two years of the project in accordance with ASTM C1293.
+Test results shall be submittedSubmit test results to the Engineer.
+The aggregate isshall be considered innocuous if the expansion of test specimens:, - i. tested in accordance with ASTM C1260, does not exceed 0.08% at 14 days (16 days from casting), or- - ii. tested in accordance with ASTM C1293, does not exceed 0.04% at 12 months.

+If the expansion exceedseither or both test specimen is greater than 0.08% at 14 days for ASTM C1260 or 0.04% at 12 months for ASTM C1293, but less than 0.20%, use a minimum of 25% of Type F fly ash, or between 40% and 55% of total cementitious when using slag cement shall be used in the concrete mix.
+Additionally, limit the alkali of the concrete to be less than or equal to 3.0 lb per cubic yard, calculated in accordance with AC 150/5370-10H including EB-106.

-If the expansion is greater than 0.20%, the aggregates shall not be used, and test results for other aggregates must be submitted for evaluation; or aggregates that meet P-501 reactivity test requirements may be utilized.
+Do not useIf the aggregates with expansions is greater than 0.20%, the aggregates shall not be used, and test results for other aggregates must be submitted for evaluation; or aggregates that meet P-501 reactivity test requirements may be utilized.